liamharper2453/MoonlightTVLauncher/README.md

 ## How do I run it?
 You need to first populate the appsettings.json file with values relevant to your setup.

-Here is an example of what your appsettings.json should look like when you are done:
+Here is an example of what your appsettings.json should look like when you are done (excluding the comments of course):

 ![devenv_LBFy89KKMj](https://user-images.githubusercontent.com/25060863/213511867-8c1f41b1-ec65-43ab-97fb-93d69a5c62d9.png)